walnutfalls/dip/doc/Pixel Relationships.md

 A connected set is a set of pixels between which a path exists.

-A region is is a connected set within the image. $R_i$ and $R_j$ are adjacent if their union forms a connected set.
+A region is a connected set within the image. $R_i$ and $R_j$ are adjacent if their union forms a connected set.

 ## Connected Component Labeling
 Algorithm to iterate the image, find all disjoint foreground regions, label them.